 - Maintain files and records for financial information

-- Preparation for Audit and end of the year financials
+- Preparation for Audit and year-end financials

 - Preparation for Budget planning

 MINIMUM QUALIFICATIONS REQUIRED:

 - Ability to effectively communicate the mission and vision of the Tiwahe Foundation

 - Knowledge or experience working with the Twin Cities American Indian community